+- Achina

+- Cramping

+- Bloating

 - Cutting

-- Searing
+- Burning

 - Dull

-- Sharp
+- · Comes and goes

 - Numbing

-- Shooting
+- Constant

 - Pressing/ pressure

+- Pulling

 - Soreness

-- Pulling

-- StabbingThrobbing

 - Radiating

+- Stabbing

+- Searing

+- Throbbing

+- Sharp

 - Tightness

+- Shooting

-If you are taking pain medicine-whether over-the-counter or prescribed by a doctor-this should be included on your list of medicines or medication card.
+If you are taking pain medicine-whether overthe-counter or prescribed by a doctor-this should be included on your list of medicines or medication card.
 Even pain medicine that you will take for a short time should be listed with all of your other medicines.